Jerry Pournelle: Computing at Chaos Manor

 Among recurring characters were Pournelle's family members, friends, and many computers.
 He introduced to readers "my friend Ezekiel, who happens to be a Cromemco Z-2 with iCom 8-inch soft-sectored floppy disk drives"; he also owned a TRS-80 Model I, and the first subject discussed in the column was an add-on that permitted it to use the same data and CP/M applications as the Cromemco.
 The next column appeared in December 1980 with the subtitle "BASIC, Computer Languages, and Computer Adventures"; Ezekiel II, a Compupro S-100 CP/M system, debuted in March 1983.
 Other computers received nicknames, such as Zorro, Pournelle's "colorful" Zenith Z-100, and Lucy Van Pelt, a "fussbudget" IBM PC; he referred to generic PC compatibles as "PClones".
 Pournelle often denounced companies that announced vaporware, sarcastically writing that they would arrive "Real Soon Now" (later abbreviated to just "RSN"), and those that used software copy protection.
-As part of a redesign in June 1984, the magazine renamed the popular column to "Computing at Chaos Manor." and the accompanying letter column became "Chaos Manor Mail."
-A memorable column written for Byte in August 1989 was User column 94, entitled, "The Great Power Spike," which gives a digital necropsy of his electronic equipment after high voltage transmission wires dropped onto the power line for his neighborhood.
+As part of a redesign in June 1984, the magazine renamed the popular column to "Computing at Chaos Manor", and the accompanying letter column became "Chaos Manor Mail".

+Pournelle preferred 8-inch floppy disks to 5 1/4 inch disks as late as 1982, and still used "Zeke" to write as late as 1987, but admitted that he would soon have to use PCs because tools like Borland Sidekick were unavailable.
+He hesitated, Pournelle said, because Niven would buy two exact copies of his writing computer and software.
+He announced in February 1989 that the Smithsonian had asked for "Zeke" as part of a history of computing.
+A memorable column in August 1989 was "The Great Power Spike", which gives a digital necropsy of his electronic equipment after high voltage transmission wires dropped onto the power line for his neighborhood.

 After the print version of Byte ended publication in the United States, Pournelle continued publishing the column for the online version and international print editions of Byte.
 In July 2006, Pournelle and Byte declined to renew their contract and Pournelle moved the column to his own web site, Chaos Manor Reviews.